cran-task-views/MissingData/MissingData.md

     `norm`, `cat` and `mix`) and can be used to obtain imputed complete datasets or multiple imputations (functions `imp.`XXX for `norm`, `cat` and `mix`), once the model parameters have been estimated.
+    `r pkg("monomvn")` proposes similar methods for multivariate normal and Student distributions when the missingness pattern is monotone.\
-    `r pkg("CensMFM")` and `r pkg("imputeMulti")` extend these methods by using an EM approach to fit different mixtures of multivariate missing data for, respectively, continuous or categorical data.\
+    `r pkg("CensMFM")`, `r pkg("imputeMulti")`, and `r pkg("MMDai")` extend
+    these methods by using an EM approach to fit different mixtures of multivariate missing data for, respectively, continuous (first package) or categorical data (other two packages).\
     `r pkg("imputeR")` is also using an EM based imputation framework that offers several different algorithms, including Lasso, tree-based models or PCA.
 In addition, `r pkg("TestDataImputation")` implements imputation based on EM estimation (and other simpler imputation methods) that are well suited for dichotomous and polytomous tests with item responses.
+-   *Multiple imputation* is performed using Maximum Likelihood Multiple Imputation in `r pkg("mlmi")`.
 -   *Full Information Maximum Likelihood* (also known as "direct maximum likelihood" or "raw maximum likelihood") is available in `r pkg("lavaan")` (and in its extension `r pkg("semTools")`), `r pkg("OpenMx")` and